nickdrummond/star-wars-ontology/docs/modelling-principles.md

 ## Beings

-- primary classification is species.
+- primary classification is species
 - should assert relations between beings on the one it affects most - eg `Luke trainedBy Obi-wan` unless an [`Event`](http://star-wars-ontology.herokuapp.com/classes/1012130387/) is called for
 - should all have at least one [`hadRole`](http://star-wars-ontology.herokuapp.com/objectproperties/1627826554/) (whether or not in an organisation)